MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 - In Planner Track, the start-kit uses `Python planner` and `C++ default scheduler`.
 - In Combined Track, the start-kit uses both `Python planner` and `Python Scheduler`.

-When testing your implementation locally, you need to configure the correct track using the `./python/set_track.bash` under the root folder of the start-kit before compiling the code.
+When testing your implementation locally, you need to configure the correct track using the `./python/set_track.bash` under the root folder of the start-kit.
+The script will bring all necessary Python binding files to `./python/tmp` for compiling.

 For combined track:
 ```shell